Georgia Institute of Technology College of Design: History

 In 1948, the new School of Architecture was formed and made parallel to other professional schools within the newly renamed Georgia Institute of Technology.
 In 1952, the School of Architecture building, designed by Bush-Brown, Gailey and Heffernan, was constructed, creating a separate identity for the school, with a highly professional curriculum.
 In 1975, the College of Architecture was formed to handle increased enrollment and strengthening of allied disciplines.
 William Fash (Oklahoma State University, M.ARCH, 1960) was appointed as first dean of Architecture in 1976.
 In 1975, with respect to its international thrust, the college's Paris Program was established by P. M. Heffernan.
 Originally located at the Ecole d'Architecture Paris Tolbiac and moved to the Ecole d'Architecture Paris la Villette, the Program provides for a full year of study for architecture students during their senior year of undergraduate study.
 In 1992, a Division of Fine Arts was created in the College of Architecture, leading to a new Arts and Technology Program for course work in the areas of music, visual arts, and multimedia.

+In 1972, William J. Stanley III became the first African American to graduate from the college of architecture, and in 1977, his wife, Ivenue Love-Stanley became the first African-American woman to graduate from the college.

 In 1995, the Center for Geographic Information Systems (CGIS) was created.
 The CGIS has worked on projects for the 1999 Color Infra-Red (CIR) Digital Ortho Photo Program, for the Georgia GIS Data Clearinghouse, for the NWI-Wetlands statewide digital wetland database with GIS tools, for the Trees Atlanta-Greenspace Acquisition Support System, the U.S. Environmental Protection Agency-Air Quality, natural hazards, hydrography, and for infrastructure management.

 In 2008, the Georgia Tech Center for Music Technology (GTCMT) was established as an interdisciplinary research center.